Research

 Clinical trials, sample size estimation, and diagnostic studies

-Estimating the number of subjects required to conduct a sensitive, efficient and ethical study is an extremely common and important question in health care research.
-Faculty are developing methods to carry out such estimation in situations where the study design is complex, for example involving longitudinal measurement of subjects over time, or subjects clustered within sites or clinicians.
-Some current faculty research can be found at SampleSizeShop.org, which provides all researchers, including behavioral and social scientists, with free, open-source, peer-reviewed power and sample size software, tutorials, and educational materials.
+Estimating the number of subjects needed for a sensitive, efficient, and ethical study is a crucial aspect of healthcare research.
+Faculty members are developing innovative methods to perform these estimations, especially in complex study designs such as longitudinal measurements over time or subjects clustered within sites or clinicians.
+Current faculty research is available at SampleSizeShop.org, offering researchers—including those in behavioral and social sciences—free, open-source, peer-reviewed power and sample-size software, tutorials, and educational materials.

 healthcare worker pushing a gurney down a hospital hallway